nodeTempest/pomotroid-desktop/README.md

 ### Warning:
 #### App is configured to be run on Windows OS only.
-#### App is unsigned because it costs some $ so don't be afraid when you receieve security warning when downloading it.
+#### App is unsigned because it costs some $ so don't be afraid when you receieve security warning when downloading installer.
 #### App is completely malware free.

 ***